alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 2. The `i`th drawing command in `A` must have the same type as the `i`th drawing command in `B`, for all `i`.
 3. The `i`th drawing command in `A` must have the same number of parameters as the `i`th drawing command in `B`, for all `i`.

 If any of these conditions aren't met (i.e. attempting to morph an `L` command into a `C` command, or an `l` command with 2 coordinates into an `l` command with 4 coordinates, etc.), the application will crash with an exception.
 The reason these rules must be enforced is due to the way path morphing animations are implemented under-the-hood.
 Before the animation begins, the framework extracts the command types and their coordinates from each path's `android:pathData` attribute.
 If the conditions above are met, then the framework can assume that the only difference between the two paths are the values of the coordinates embedded in their drawing command strings.
-As a result, the framework can execute the same sequence of drawing commands on each new display frame, re-calculating the values of the coordinates to use based on the current progress of the animation. **Figure 8** illustrates this concept nicely.
+Under this assumption, the framework can execute the same sequence of drawing commands on each new display frame, re-calculating the values of the coordinates to use based on the current progress of the animation. **Figure 8** illustrates this concept nicely.
 First disable 'animate rotation', then enable the 'show path control/end points' and 'slow animation' checkboxes below.
 Notice how each path's red coordinates change during the course of the animation: they travel a straight line from their starting positions in path `A` to their ending positions in path `B`.
-It's really that simple!
+Path morphing animations are really that simple!

 {% include posts/2016/11/29/includes8_morphing_paths_animated_svgs.html %}

 Although conceptually simple, path morphing animations are known at times for being tedious and time-consuming to implement.
 For example, you'll often need to tweak the start and end paths by hand in order to make the two paths compatible to be morphed, which, depending on the complexity of the paths, is where most of the work will probably be spent.
 Listed below are several tips and tricks that I've found useful in getting started:

 * Adding *dummy coordinates* is often necessary in order to make a simple path compatible with a more complex path.
 Dummy coordinates were added to nearly all of the examples shown **Figure 8**.
 For example, consider the plus-to-minus animation.
 We could draw a rectangular minus path using only 4 drawing commands.
-However, drawing the more complex plus path requires at least 12 drawing commands, so in order to make the two paths compatible we must add 8 additional noop drawing commands to the simpler minus path.
+However, drawing the more complex plus path requires 12 drawing commands, so in order to make the two paths compatible we must add 8 additional noop drawing commands to the simpler minus path.
 Compare the two paths' [drawing command strings][PlusMinusPathCommands] and see if you can identify these dummy coordinates for yourself!

 * A cubic bezier curve command can be used to draw a straight line by setting its pair of control points equal to its start and end points respectively.
 This can be useful to know if you ever find yourself morphing an `L` command into a `C` command (such as in the overflow-to-arrow and animating digit examples above).
 It is also possible to estimate an [elliptical arc command][EllipticalArcCommand] using one or more cubic bezier curves, as I previously discussed [here][ConvertEllipticalArcToBezierCurve].
 This can also be useful to know if you ever find yourself in a situation where you need to morph a `C` command into an `A` command.

 * Sometimes morphing one path into another looks awkward no matter how you do it.
-In my experience, I've found that adding an 180° or 360° degree rotation to the animation can make them look surprisingly better: the additional rotation distracts the eye from the morphing paths and adds a layer of motion that makes the animation seem more responsive to the user's touch.
+In my experience, I've found that adding an 180° or 360° degree rotation to the animation can make them look significantly better: the additional rotation distracts the eye from the morphing paths and adds a layer of motion that makes the animation seem more responsive to the user's touch.

 * Remember that path morphing animations are ultimately determined by the relative positioning of each path's drawing command coordinates.
 For best results, try to minimize the distance each coordinate has to travel over the course of the animation: the smaller the distance each coordinate has to animate, the more seamless the path morphing animation will usually appear.